JOIN IN, WHEREVER YOU Be part of a worldwide event.

 TOP SPINNING EVENT

-In past years photos arrived from England, Poland, France, Malta, Montana, Hawaii, and many other locations.
+In past years photos arrived from England, Poland, France, Malta, Montana, Hawaii, Paris, Minnesota, and many other locations.
 National Public Radio has discussed the event and scientific terms related to spinning and rotation physics, which shows the importance of the topic.
 The public is invited to a free Top Spinning event at high noon, in front of the Top Museum in Burlington, Wisconsin, but if you cant make it there, spin a top wherever you are for this worldwide happening.
 This year, participants are also encouraged to think of new and unusual places to spin a top, like on the word top in the dictionary or perhaps on the desk of a Fortune 500 CEO.
 Interesting and appropriate places will be reported on the website.

 Families, schools, nursing homes, libraries, businesses, co-workers, and scout troops are all encouraged to take part.Post a sign The World is a big spinning top and then have everyone take a spin at noon together, or whenever is convenient.Schulz also suggests putting out a non-breakable plate with a toy top or two on it and people to spin when they walk nearby.
 There are finger spinner tops; pump tops, old-fashion peg tops, game tops, Dreidles, and somersaulting tops.If you dont have a top, spin coins, make a top, or stop by the Top Museums gift shop to buy a variety of tops.